HamStudy/hamstudy-hambook/general2023/content/Part 2. Operating as a General/Chapter 8. Operating Techniques and Procedures/section 8-1 Getting Started on HF.md

 > **Key Information:** *Upper sideband (USB) is most commonly used for voice communications on the 17- and 12-meter bands.* {{< link id="G2A04" >}}

-This sideband convention is important because using the wrong sideband will make your audio sound unintelligible to other operators.
-Think of it as a community standard that everyone follows to ensure smooth communication.
+Why does this matter?
+Try listening to someone using the wrong sideband—they'll sound like they're speaking through a kazoo underwater.
+Following the convention ensures everyone can understand each other.

 The simple rule of thumb is:
 - **LSB**: Use on 160, 75, and 40 meters (below 10 MHz)